 ✔ The insurance blockchain can bring many benefits to the industry.
 The potential benefits mainly come from the generic features of blockchains such as immutability, blockchain security, and transparency (or privacy if that’s what is required).
 Insurers can use this in several ways:

-• Medical insurance
+- Medical insurance

 Insurers currently keep medical records on their systems, and it can be ineffective to pass this information from one provider to another.
 Besides, blockchain can enable the faster and more accurate exchange of health data between insurers and health care providers, while maintaining privacy and security.
-This can result in health insurance claims being processed faster and customers paying lower premiums for coverage.
+This can result in health insurance claims being processed faster and customers paying lower premiums for coverage. - Property insurance

 Property and accident insurance includes home insurance, commercial insurance, and car insurance.
 The number of premiums paid for this type of insurance in 2019 amounted to more than $638 billion.
 Implementing smart contracts can make claims handling more precise and efficient.
-Smart contracts are executed automatically when certain network conditions are met.
+Smart contracts are executed automatically when certain network conditions are met. - Travel insurance

 Delayed flights and other unexpected travel interruptions can create headaches for everyone involved.
 People with travel insurance policies have to go through a long and arduous process to file a claim.
-Blockchain can make the whole process smoother and faster by allowing customers to automatically get paid for events such as flight delays and receive payments immediately.
+Blockchain can make the whole process smoother and faster by allowing customers to automatically get paid for events such as flight delays and receive payments immediately. - Title insurance

 Title insurance is intended to compensate for losses incurred due to errors in titles or similar legal documents.
 Title insurance insurers often exchange information about their policies with each other.
 The blockchain-based platform could allow underwriters to automatically view previous title insurance policies.
 This can not only speed up real estate transactions but also reduce potential fraud due to the transparent and immutable nature of the blockchain.